 \section{Related Work}

-\mypara{Continual Learning.} The main challenge in learning a sequence of tasks, classes, or domains from a continuous stream of data is catastrophic forgetting~\cite{wu2019large,rebuffi2017icarl}.
-Existing methods can be roughly categorized into two directions, using either regularization or memory. \emph{Regularization-based methods} add regularization terms into the training objective without using previous data.
+\textbf{Continual Learning.} The main challenge in learning a sequence of tasks, classes, or domains from a continuous stream of data is catastrophic forgetting~\cite{wu2019large,rebuffi2017icarl}.
+Existing methods can be broadly categorized into two groups, using either regularization or memory. \emph{Regularization-based methods} add regularization terms to the training objective without using previous data.
 The goal is to maintain parameters that are important to remember previous knowledge~\cite{ewc, mas, li2017learning}.
-Besides explicit regularization on model parameters~\cite{ewc, mas}, distilling the predictions of older models is also widely used~\cite{li2017learning}. \emph{Memory-based methods} leverage historical data by storing it in a replay buffer~\cite{gem,gss}.
-This data is often used to regularize the gradient of the optimizer~\cite{agem} or directly mixed with new training data~\cite{chaudhry2019tiny}.
-Most existing literature focuses on the class-incremental setup on simple tasks such as image classification.
+Besides explicit regularization on model parameters~\cite{ewc, mas}, distilling the predictions of older models is also widely used~\cite{li2017learning}. \emph{Memory-based methods} store historical data it in a replay buffer~\cite{gem,gss}.
+This data is then used to regularize the gradient of the optimizer~\cite{agem} or directly mixed with new training data~\cite{chaudhry2019tiny}.
+Most existing literature focuses on the class-incremental setup.
 In this work, we evaluate the current progress in continual learning for semantic segmentation in the online domain-incremental setup.